Off the Beaten Path Trek

 Off-the-beaten-path trek are away from the more popular trails.
 It provides a wilderness experience in both natural and cultural features.
 We need a minimum of 2 trekkers to issue the permit.
 Suppose some problem occurs during your trip, and you need support.
 The government restricts some areas because it doubts the security that trekkers need.
 Many parts of Nepal located in the Himalayan region are neighbors to Tibet.

 The lifestyle and culture are different than Tibet.
 These areas are restricted, so Tibet does not affect Nepal’s culture.
 They are considering the traveler’s requirements.
 We are happy to organize this Remote trek in Nepal.
-Our company, Above the Himalaya, has a license to operate trekking in wilder remote treks in Nepal.
+Our company, Above the Himalaya, is licensed to operate trekking in wilder remote treks in Nepal.

 Makalu is the best camp for best remote treks in Nepal